Dr. Paul Brunton – About Sri Ramana Maharshi

 Thus a deluded grammarian lost in grammar rules, cleansed of his

-narrow vision was shown the Light by Shankara and His apostles. – 32
+narrow vision, was shown the Light by Shankara and His apostles. – 32

 End of Bhaja Govindam By Sri Adi Sankaracharya.